GayanHK-tech/Smart-Plastic-Bottle-Redemption-System/README.md

 ## 📌 Project Summary

 This system uses a **Python-based AI model** and **Arduino microcontroller** to automate the process of detecting and collecting plastic bottles.
-The project is ideal for smart waste management and eco-friendly recycling initiatives.
+The project is ideal for smart waste management and eco-friendly recycling initiatives

 ---